 - Type 2 diabetes primarily develops in adults, but it is also prevalent among younger persons.

 - The onset of LADA is in adulthood.
-One criterion for both LADA and type 2 patients in ESTRID is that the person has turned 35 years no later than the day of registration in the ANDIS or ANDiU registry.
+One criterion for both LADA and type 2 patients in the ESTRID study is having turned 35 years of age no later than the day of registration in the ANDIS or ANDiU registry.

 - Type 2 diabetes is characterised by insulin resistance, which implies that the cells' lose their ability to react to the insulin produced in the pancreas.

-- LADA carries features of both type 1 and type 2 diabetes.
-It resembles type 1 in so that it is autoimmune, which means that the body's immune system attacks the insulin producing cells, resulting in insulin deficiency.
+- LADA is characterised by features of both type 1 and type 2 diabetes.
+Like type 1 diabetes, it is an autoimmune disease, which means that the body's immune system attacks the insulin producing cells, resulting in insulin deficiency.
 LADA is also characterised by some level of insulin resistance.

-- The antibodies attacking the insulin producing cells are called GADA and are prevalent in both LADA and type 1 patients but not in type 2 patients.
+- The antibodies attacking the insulin producing cells are called GADA and are prevalent in both LADA and type 1 patients, but not in type 2 patients.
 LADA patients can have a higher or lower level of these antibodies.
 A higher level makes the LADA case more similar to type 1, while lower levels makes it more similar to type 2 diabetes.